AVCAT transforming lives through education

 • Australian residency status

 • Be studying or planning to study full-time, online or face-to-face.
 Priority is given to those who have not previously undertaken tertiary education.
+Applicants who are seeking a scholarship for a second degree, or a graduate degree, Masters or Doctorate will be given lower priority.

 • Be a child or a grandchild of an ex-serving veteran.
 Children include adopted children, ex-nuptial children, stepchildren and foster children.
 Stepchildren and foster children must have resided with, or been financially supported by, their veteran stepparent or foster parent for 5 of the last 10 years.
 Grandchildren are defined as the children of one's son or daughter.
-Step-grandchildren are not eligible.

 • The veteran must be an Australian ex-serving veteran with operational service including eligible war service, war-like service and peacekeeping/peacemaking service OR 3 or more continuous years of full-time other service, as a member of the